sanraith/aoc2022/README.md

 - `cargo run`: Solve the last available day.
 - `cargo run -- solve`: Solve all days in the current year.
 - `cargo run -- ui`: Display a pretty UI to solve all days in the current year.
+(WIP)
 - `cargo run -- --help`: Display the available options.

 ## Testing